GlassLabGenomics/sleepershark_seq_analysis/pacificus_vs_others/results.md

 ## _Do the unique sequence segments match with primers found visually?_

 ## _What are the main unique zones as visualised with the butterfly plot?_
+The butterfly plot shows on the y-axis each position of the reference sequence, so every base of the _S.pacificus_ mitogenome, and on the x-axis the proportion that the base was found in a unique k-mer in the ingroup (left, teal), vs the proportion that the base was found to be in a non-unique k-mer (right, salmon).
+In this way, one can get an overall visualisation of which regions of the reference genome are unique to the reference, to what extent they are found in the ingroup, and which regions are very similar between the target and the outgroup.
+If one wants a unique sequence segment that is found in a higher proportion of the ingroup sequences, one would choose a region that is having the longest left-wards facing teal lines, that ideally does not have too much of a rightward facing, salmon colored cluster of lines.

+We can see that the _S.pacificus_ mitogenome is very similar to other Somniosids species, as the majority of k-mers are containing non-unique bases.

 ### 25-mer